epfl-ada/ada-2021-project-hach/README.md

 ### 5. Jupyter Notebooks:

-The code for this project is split between four jupyter notebooks and they should be read in the following order:
+The code for this project is split into four jupyter notebooks and they should be read in the following order:
 - *00 Data exctraction*
 - *01 Metrics analysis*
 - *02 Text Analysis*